usnistgov/800-63-3/sp800-63c/sec10_usability.md

 ### 10.1.
 Considerations

 The following sections provide recommended practices to enhance the user experience of federated identity systems.
-The primary goal of these recommendations is to alleviate the potential for friction and user drop-off that could be caused by the possible confusion created when a relying party needs to redirect control from their site to an IdP.
+The primary goal of these recommendations is to alleviate the potential for friction and user drop-off that could be caused by the possible confusion created when an RP needs to redirect control from their site to an IdP.
 A good user experience may also result in increased demand of federation by users, triggering increased adoption by RPs.

 This section is organized by the functional elements a user may encounter when interacting with a federated identity system.
 These elements are: